-MATTHEW ROBERTS, Psychologist
+MATTHEW ROBERTS, Counselling Psychology Registrar

 Matthew Roberts attained a Master of Psychology (Counselling Psychology) degree in 2016, which involved six years training at university.
 He is currently undertaking a PhD (Psychology) researching gender-related issues.
 As a registered Psychologist, Matthew has worked in a private psychiatric hospital with a diverse range of inpatient and outpatient clients.
 During his post graduate training, Matthew worked with young people and their families at a national publicly funded organisation, with individuals and couples in a multidisciplinary health clinic, and with groups in a private psychiatric hospital inpatient setting.